yesufma/yesufma/README.md

 # Hi there, I'm Yusuf 👋

- MSc in **Water Supply & Environmental Engineering** with expertise in **Building Supervision, Property Valuation, and Data Science**.
+ MSc in **Water Supply & Environmental Engineering** with expertise in **Building Construction Supervision, Property Valuation, and Data Science**.
 Passionate about leveraging data for impactful solutions.

 ## 🔹 Expertise
 -  **Construction Supervision** – Ensuring quality, safety & efficiency in projects.